 Is posting donated valuables from Bishop Auckland secure?

 Yes.
-After you have asked online, GoldPaid uses Royal Mail Special Delivery Guaranteed, which is tracked and insured throughout.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+After you have asked online, GoldPaid uses Royal Mail Special Delivery Guaranteed, which is tracked and signed for throughout.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we ask questions before sending anything?

 Yes.
 Most Bishop Auckland charity teams begin online with a message.
-Send photos to GoldPaid on WhatsApp on 07375 071158, or call 07763 741067, and decide whether an item is worth posting before requesting a label.
+Send photos to GoldPaid on WhatsApp or call us on 07944 014111, and decide whether an item is worth posting before requesting a label.

 How does GoldPaid value a donated piece?